Caishangqi/CharmingCraft/README.md

 - Rendering 3D items into 2D images requires manual placement of RenderTargetActor in the world, otherwise it fails (**Fixed**)
 - The `OnHit()` method of weapons is determined by the weapon type, consider passing in a weapon class template for the interaction component to execute the template class method for **HitData** transmission (**Fixed**)
-- Some User Widget component can create template for example, give all widget an close button that bind a function pointer.
 - Combind ItemAbility System to part of Build Module, allow Ability data structure contained visual enhancement object.
 ## Project Structure